MERTULAS/GTA_Vice_City_Script_with_OpenCV/README.md

  OK.
 Let's continue second part

- The default color are  dark blue in the area where the police stars but when the cops chase us, this color turns into cyan-like.
+ The default color is dark blue in the area where the police stars but when the cops chase us, this color turns into cyan-like.
  This time, we need to mask the hsv space with cyan.
 And after we should mask the region where the stars are located.

 ![police stars mask](https://user-images.githubusercontent.com/67822910/88495540-e1f8b780-cfc2-11ea-82d5-442604b5efe8.PNG)

 I made this area very small because we have to get rid of it even if it is one star.
 Another reason is it should not process the sky with inaccuracy.
-If a contour is found in this area, the following password is automatically written.
+If a contour is found in this area, the following cheat is automatically written.

 "LEAVEMEALONE"